Ax8457/WriteUPs/Xmas_RootMe_2024/SantaMagicSack/README.md

 <p align="center"><img src="Screenshots/S4.png" alt="Desc" style="width:70%"></p>

 The source code wasn't porvided directly but was available in the browser inspection section so the very first thing I did had been copy-pasting the code I got inspecting the browser to <a href="https://beautifier.io"> beautifier.io </a> to make the javascript code readable.
 The source code is provided under Xmas3_Src.js in this repo.
 I quickly identified the function which was in charge of sending score to server.
-It appeared that the score was sent through JSON to server :
+It appeared that the score was sent through JSON to server, with a crypto algorithm to "garant" its integrity :

 ````javascript
 async function Vd(e, t) {